By Shilpa Jayaram on Nov 7, 2016 4:08:04 AM

 An audit trail consists of a set of records that documents every step in a business transaction chronologically.
 The user audit trail will be the most valuable information that will help provide a complete activity timeline of what the user did from login to logout.

 Audit trails are not just big files that eat up your server’s hard disk space.
 They contain a wealth of information and play several important roles in IT and web security.
-Prior to audit data being recorded by computers, establishing an audit trail used to be a matter of maintaining strict bound books and excellent record-keeping.
+Before audit data being recorded by computers, establishing an audit trail used to be a matter of maintaining strict bound books and excellent record-keeping.

 An audit trail that relies upon a user to update it is no real audit trail at all.
 So, make sure your system records all of the relevant transaction information automatically to build a rock-solid audit trail.
 It could make your job a lot easier... and safer!